Small Batch Rich Chocolate Layer Cake

 Decorating Ideas

 Now that we have our favorite chocolate cake recipe, the sky is the limit on how you can decorate it.
 Like, you can get super creative and make the cake into small marshmallow heart cakes for Valentine’s Day!
-Or, keep it simple, like I did for this cutie’s photoshoot.
+Or, keep it simple, as I did for this photoshoot.

 For this recipe, I include caramel sauce, which works great as a drizzle on the cake.
 Or, you can always use store-bought caramel to keep it simple (I’ve done it, so no judgment here).

 Along with easy chocolate whipped cream.
-Heavy cream and melted chocolate is all you need to make a lighter alternative to buttercream.
+Heavy cream and melted chocolate are all you need to make a lighter alternative to buttercream.

 I’d love to hear if you made the cake for a special celebration.
 Or, if you’re like me, just because you wanted cake. 🙂 Let me know in the comments below!